ptytb/ritmom/README.md

 ![](doc/howto-google-translate.png)
 4. `pip install -r requirements.txt`
 5. Edit *config.json* file.

 **foreign** and **native** parameters must contain substring of description, which can be listed with this command: `python main.py -l`

+Download desired text corpuses to be able to generate context usage phrases.
+Corpuses are listed in `phraseExamples` configuration option.

+`import nltk; nltk.download()`

 6. `python main.py`

 ## TODO

-- [ ] Add audition for separate words from some text corpus (shoot an example with context-bound usage) using NLTK
+- [ ] Use more threads for TTS
+- [ ] Make sequence editable from a config